-- Training materials
+- training materials

-- Administration materials
+- administration materials

-- Moderation and standardisation materials
+- moderation and standardisation materials

-- Guidance materials
+- guidance materials

-- Grading guidance
+- grading guidance

-- Guidance documentation for the apprentice and employer
+- guidance documentation for the apprentice and employer

-Assessment method 1 component 2: Presentation with questions and answers
+Component 2: Presentation with questions and answers

 Overview

 A presentation with questioning involves an apprentice presenting to an independent assessor, focusing on the list below.
 It will be followed by questioning by the independent assessor.